sayar/RedisMVA/module4_azure_redis_cache/README.md

 ## Azure Redis Cache

 Microsoft Azure Redis Cache is based on the popular open source Redis Cache.
 It gives you access to a secure, dedicated Redis cache, managed by Azure.
-Any updates or patches to Redis is fully managed by Azure.
+Any updates or patches to Redis are fully managed by Azure.
 A cache created using Azure Redis Cache is accessible from any application.

 Microsoft Azure Redis Cache will be available in two tiers: